Stop Wasting Your Money on Bottled Water. Try These 5 Alternatives Instead

 Americans are clearly dedicated to hydration.
 We drink water like it’s our job.

-In fact, Americans drink an average of 39 gallons of bottled water per person each year.
+In fact, Americans drink an average 47 gallons of bottled water per person each year.

-The obvious solution to disposable water bottles is to get your hands on a refillable water bottle or two and fill them up yourself.
+The obvious solution to disposable water bottles is to get your hands on refillable water bottles and fill them up yourself.
 Keep one at home, one at work and one in the car.

 When it comes to reusable bottles, you’ve got a few options.

 Glass bottles are best if you want your water (or whichever liquid) to not be contaminated by other flavors or chemicals.
 There are shatter resistant reusable glass bottles available (which might be a pain to recycle, since they are made differently from regular glass).
 Glass bottles usually come with a protective sleeve.